-laser levellers (Figure 12).
+(NCAER 2023).
+India's farm mechanisation is often characterised by its level of "tractorisation" due to the extensive adoption of tractors in crop production, especially in the northern states.
+Tractors and power tillers are widely used, with an adoption rate of more than 50 percent across the states (DoA&FW 2023).
+The steady increase in the sale of tractors and power tillers in recent years has also improved demand for other machinery such as transplanters, rotavators, threshers, weeders, and laser levellers (Figure 12).
 India should make special efforts to turn its agricultural sector into a mechanisation-driven sector.
 The setting up of "Custom Hiring Centres" in various states and the policy of "Sub-mission on Agriculture Mechanization" can go a long way toward improving the extent of mechanisation among small and marginal farmers (ICFA 2017).

 2.3.
-Fertilisers
+Fertilizers

 India is increasingly reliant on Nitrogen-based fertilizers in its agricultural practices (Bora, 2022).
-Among the three pivotal nutrients used in crop production, that is, nitrogen (N), phosphorus (P), and potassium (K), the use of nitrogen exhibits a distinct upward trajectory, moving from 173 lakh tonnes in 2011/12 to 194.4 lakh tonnes in 2021/22.
-The consumption of phosphorus, by comparison, witnessed a more variable pattern with no clear trend, ranging between 56.33 lakh tonnes and 89.78 lakh tonnes.
-The consumption of potassium remains unchanged at about 25.75 lakh tonnes in 2011/12 and 25.29 lakh tonnes in 2021/22 (Figure 13).
+Among the three pivotal nutrients used in crop production, that is, nitrogen (N), phosphorus (P), and potassium (K), the use of nitrogen exhibits a distinct upward trajectory, moving from 173 lakh tonnes in 2017/18 to 194.4 lakh tonnes in 2021/22.
+The consumption of phosphorus, by comparison, witnessed a more variable pattern with no clear trend, ranging between 56.3 lakh tonnes and 89.8 lakh tonnes.
+The consumption of potassium remains unchanged at about 25.7 lakh tonnes in 2017/18 and 25.3 lakh tonnes in 2021/22 (Figure 13).

-Going by the current status of production, import, and consumption of different categories of fertilisers in India, it is clear that urea has a dominant place among all farmers (Tables 12 and 13).
-The requirement
+Going by the current status of production, import, and consumption of different categories of fertilizers in India, it is clear that urea has a dominant place among all farmers (Table 12).
+The requirement for potassium is completely met by imports of 15 lakh tons.
+There is no domestic production of potassic fertilisers as glauconitic (a potassium-bearing green mica) sandstone is commercially unexploitable in India (India, Ministry of Mines 2019).